 (2) Other differences include the Security Lending transactions which are not presented in the Bank's Balance Sheet.
-The 2022 comparative figure includes €666 million relating to collaterals under the TLTRO transaction.
-An equivalent value does not exist in 2023 as the TLTRO was fully repaid by the Bank during June 2023.

 (3) The difference in valuations is mainly attributable to the derivative exposures, as the value of derivative transactions for CRR purposes is based on the notional amount and the current replacement cost.
 For CRR purposes, both derivative assets and derivative liability positions are considered.
 Also, the value of derivative assets, with the Parent Entity is measured following the netting methodology as described in section 4.7